mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 * Browsers can't play HLS streams natively, so which third-party JavaScript solution should I use to render the stream?
 * How do I debug issues now that the stream is going from target computer -> HDMI dongle -> ffmpeg -> nginx -> third-party video player -> browser?

 uStreamer simply solved all of this.
 It ran its own minimal HTTP server that served video in a format browsers could play natively.
-I didn't have to bother with HLS streams or getting ffmpeg and nginx to talk to each other. uStreamer just saved me three or four weeks of work.
+I didn't have to bother with HLS streams or getting ffmpeg and nginx to talk to each other.

 The tool was so fully-featured that I assumed Maxim simply forked it from a more mature tool, but no. This maniac wrote his own video encoder in C just to squeeze the maximum performance he could out of the Pi's hardware.
 I quickly [donated to Maxim](https://www.paypal.me/mdevaev), and I invite anyone who uses his software to do the same.